Katharine Elliot, Baroness Elliot of Harwood: Marriage

 On 2 April 1934, Tennant married Walter Elliott, a doctor and Unionist Party MP who was at that time the Minister of Agriculture, Fisheries and Food in the National Government of Ramsay MacDonald.
 At the height of his career Elliot was probably the most significant Conservative politician of Scotland.
 She was his second wife; his first had died on their honeymoon fifteen years earlier.
 Elliot was the son of a livestock auctioneer and she became an expert in trading farm animals and agricultural equipment.
-A donation of one shilling was also given by almost every farmer in Britain towards a wedding present, from which she purchased a tractor.
+Their friends and the local farmers had collected money towards a wedding present, from which she purchased a tractor.

 Politics

 Elliot then became involved in Conservative affairs, wrote speeches for, and campaigned in elections for, her husband, as well as promoting his enactment of the Milk Marketing Board.
 Still in touch with her Liberal roots, she favoured prison reform and was an opponent of capital punishment.
 From 1939 to 1949, Elliot was chair of the National Association of Mixed Clubs and Girls' Clubs (later known as Youth Clubs UK) and she sat on the Home Office advisory committee on the treatment of offenders from 1946 to 1962, during which time she visited every prison in the kingdom.
 She also served on the advisory committee on child care in Scotland from 1956 to 1965, was chair of the Conservative Women's National Committee from 1954 to 1957 and was chair of the National Union of Conservative and Unionist Associations from 1956 to 1967.
 She became the first chair of the Consumer Council in 1963.
 On three occasions, in 1954, 1956 and 1957, she was a member of the UK delegation to the United Nations and in the absence of ministers during the Suez crisis in 1956, she made a speech denouncing the Soviet invasion of Hungary during the Hungarian Revolution of 1956.
 She was appointed a Commander of the Order of the British Empire in 1946, awarded the Grand Silver Cross of the Order of Merit of Austria in 1963.

 In a 1958 episode of the BBC television programme The Brains Trust she described herself as an "unrepentant defender of votes for women".

 Following the death of her husband in 1958, Elliot took over from him as chair of the family auctioneering firm and stood in his place as parliamentary candidate of Glasgow Kelvingrove, but lost by a narrow margin of votes to the Labour candidate Mary McAlister in the 1958 Glasgow Kelvingrove by-election.